 Where is Jesus in that statement?

-Most congregations no longer have any of the "little flock" to associate with and the reality for a Jehovah's Witnesses is that salvation comes from following the Governing Body, the leaders of the Organization.
-Jesus role as mediator for the Anointed alone underpins the concept that following the directions of a "Faithful and Discreet Slave" is necessary for salvation.
+Most congregations no longer have any of the "little flock" to associate with and the reality for Jehovah's Witnesses is that salvation comes from following the Governing Body, the leaders of the Organization.
+Jesus role as mediator for the Anointed alone is used to underpin the concept that following the directions of the Governing Body is necessary for salvation.

 What the Bible Says

 The underlying Watchtower reason for Jesus mediating only for the Anointed is that the New Covenant is said to only apply to the 144,000.
 Is this what the Bible says?

 The Law Covenant foreshadowed the New Covenant.
 It was established in order for the nation of Israel to have their sins forgiven, and required Moses as Mediator and a High Priest to offer atonement.
 It was not limited to Priests; it covered the sins of all the nation of Israelites and also could include the Alien resident.

 Exodus 19:6 "And you yourselves will become to me a kingdom of priests and a holy nation."

 "The terms of the Law covenant allowed for persons of all national backgrounds to come into membership of the congregation of Israel by accepting the true worship of Jehovah and becoming circumcised The alien resident who had become a circumcised worshiper was bound to one law with the Israelites, that is, to obey all the terms of the Law covenant."
 Insight on the Scriptures, Volume 1 p.72 Alien Resident